KartelAG/stunnel-config-generator/README.md

 **Usage:**

+1. Make sure that serverlist.txt is up to date
-1. Enter node internal ip to INT*IP variable in \_config-stunnel.sh*.
-If NAT is ussed between the nodes, use EXT_IP paparameter
+1. Enter node internal ip to INT_IP variable in _config-stunnel.sh_.
+If NAT is used between the nodes, use EXT_IP parameter
-2. start _config-stunnel.sh_ script
+1. start _config-stunnel.sh_ script